Paralympics day six: Highlights from Rio

 From 2009-2012 he was mayor of his municipality, Nezahualcóyotl.
 With a population of 1.1 million, that's a lot of people to try and keep happy.

-However, entering his T51 100m final he had the pressure of making 200 million Mexicans happy -- and he didn't disappoint.
+However, entering his T51 100m final he had the pressure of making 200 million Mexicans happy -- and he didn't disappoint, recording

 The 45-year-old, who was left quadriplegic after a bullet to the neck, took bronze to win Mexico's eighth medal of the Paralympics.